 Order Execution Disclosures

-You can read Thomas Miller Investment Ltd.'s RTS 28 Disclosures for the previous two years in the below documents:
+You can read Thomas Miller Investment Ltd.'s RTS 28 Disclosures for the previous three years in the below documents:

 Thomas Miller Investment Ltd ("TMIL") is required to provide disclosures around the execution venues used for each financial instrument and information on the quality of execution.

 Pillar 3 Disclosure:

 The Bribery Act received Royal Assent on 8 April 2010 and came into force on 1 July 2011.
 The Act reforms the criminal law to provide a new, modern and comprehensive scheme of bribery offences that will enable courts and prosecutors to respond more effectively to bribery at home or abroad.

 Thomas Miller Investment complies with the Stewardship Code introduced by the Financial Reporting Council, and will use the Code to inform its voting procedures and its relationships with the management of companies which are owned by its clients.